I’ll build a WordPress website that meets your needs as closely as possible by piecing together a theme, plugins, graphics and code.

 I’ll help you set up the pages and menu of your site and show you how to update the content yourself.

-If you’d prefer to build your own website, and are just looking for guidance and a helping hand, then you might find it useful to join my Facebook based support group.
+If you’d prefer to build your own website, and are just looking for guidance and a helping hand, then have a look at my blog articles.

 What I Need From You

 If you decide to hire me to help you with your website, I’ll ask you to answer as many of the following questions as possible.
 You don’t have to answer them all and remember that nothing is set in stone – content and styles can be changed even after the site is complete.